 These effective clean products can nurture us and our planet.
 There is no ‘either or.’

-CBDMEDIC™ uses natural ingredients like camphor, menthol, Allantoin (from comfrey), colloidal oatmeal, eucalyptus oil, tea tree, CBD hemp oil (Cannabis sativa L.), jojoba oil and other naturally-derived ingredients to calm pain, support healthy skin and contribute to a sustainable, unsoiled Earth.
+CBDMEDIC™ uses natural ingredients like camphor, menthol, Allantoin (from comfrey), colloidal oatmeal, eucalyptus oil, tea tree, CBD hemp oil (Cannabis sativa L.), jojoba seed oil and other naturally-derived ingredients to calm pain, support healthy skin and contribute to a sustainable, unsoiled Earth.

 Our natural focus has led to our unique range of products that, we believe, can save our skins and contribute to a better planet.
 It’s time to synergistically care for your body and our Earth.